-At Isis Windows, supply double glazed windows across Oxford and beyond, we offer a great line-up of uPVC, sliding sash, aluminium and timber products.
-We also have extensive experience of dealing with local planning authorities, and so are ideally placed to offer you expert advice on whether or not you need planning permission for your home improvement project.
+At Isis Windows, supply double glazed windows across Oxford and beyond, we offer a great line-up of uPVC, sliding sash, aluminium and uPVC timber products.
+We also have extensive experience in dealing with local planning authorities, and so are ideally placed to offer you expert advice on whether or not you need planning permission for your home improvement project.

 And if you do need to apply for planning permission, we can help ensure that you succeed the first time.
 Speak to a member of the professional, helpful team today about enhancing your home, and ask for a free quote.